samallenonline/CS3300-003-Kigo/README.md

 Ensure all dependencies are installed (npm install) and that the Node.js server is running (node index.js).

-- **Maven build issues:**

-Check that Maven is installed and try running mvn clean package again.

 - **Spotify authentication issues:**

 Ensure the Spotify Developer app's Redirect URI is set to: